The Magic Mouse isn't the only option for your Mac

-Best Alternatives to the Magic Mouse iMore 2020
+Best alternatives to the Magic Mouse iMore 2022

 Apple's Magic Mouse isn't for everyone.
 It's got multi-touch gesture support and is rechargeable, but many people would still trade fancy features for a traditional mouse.
 A good mouse is nothing to scoff at — you use them every day, and you're going to want one that is comfortable and has all the features you want, whether you work from home or in the office.
+If you pick up one of the best Magic Mouse alternatives, you'll be able to truly turn your MacBook into the best MacBook it can be.
 So, if you don't like the Magic Mouse that came with your Mac, you can and should get something else.
-Here are our top choices!
+Here are the best Magic Mouse alternatives!

-- For the gamers: SteelSeries Rival 650
+- For the gamers: SteelSeries Rival 650 Quantum Wireless Gaming Mouse

 - Low-cost option: Amazon Basics Wireless Mouse

-- Low profile: Logitech Pebble M350
+- Low profile: Logitech Pebble M350 Wireless Mouse with Bluetooth

-- King of the mice: Logitech MX Master 3
+- King of the mice: Logitech MX Master 3 Advanced Wireless Mouse for Mac — Space Gray

 Also known as the Triathalon Mouse, Logitech's low-cost wireless mouse is a great option for most people.
 It's called the Triathalon Mouse because it has three Bluetooth device connections.
 You can use it with your iMac Pro at home, your MacBook Pro on the go, and your PC at work.

-For the gamers: SteelSeries Rival 650
+For the gamers: SteelSeries Rival 650 Quantum Wireless Gaming Mouse

 SteelSeries makes an impeccable gaming mouse with nearly zero lag, pinpoint accurate crosshair placement, and the lowest lift-off detection around.
-Its buttons and weight balance is highly customizable for even the pickiest gamer.
+Its buttons and weight balance are highly customizable for even the pickiest gamer.

 Low-cost option: Amazon Basics Wireless Mouse